forthgoer1/TRACE-Bot/README.md

 - scikit-learn
 - tqdm

-## 模型性能
+## Model Performance

-在测试集上的性能指标：
+Performance metrics on the test set:
 - Accuracy: 0.9846
 - Precision: 0.9825
 - Recall: 0.9868
 - F1-score: 0.9847
 - ROC-AUC: 0.9986

-## 注意事项
+## Notes

-- 运行AIGC检测模型需要较大的计算资源，建议在GPU环境下运行
+- Running AIGC detection models requires significant computational resources; execution on a GPU environment is recommended.
-- 首次运行时会自动下载所需的预训练模型
+- Required pretrained models will be automatically downloaded upon the first run.
-- 数据处理和特征提取步骤可能需要较长时间，具体取决于数据规模
+- Data processing and feature extraction steps may take considerable time, depending on the data scale.